Thinklab-SJTU/ML4CO-Kit/README.md

     url={https://openreview.net/forum?id=ye4ntB1Kzi}
 }

-@inproceedings{li2025streamlining,
+@inproceedings{li2025unify,
-    title={Streamlining the Design Space of ML4TSP Suggests Principles for Learning and Search}, author={Yang Li and Jiale Ma and Wenzheng Pan and Runzhong Wang and Haoyu Geng and Nianzu Yang and Junchi Yan}, year={2025},
-    booktitle={International Conference on Learning Representations}
+  title={Unify ml4tsp: Drawing methodological principles for tsp and beyond from streamlined design space of learning and search}, author={Li, Yang and Ma, Jiale and Pan, Wenzheng and Wang, Runzhong and Geng, Haoyu and Yang, Nianzu and Yan, Junchi}, booktitle={The Thirteenth International Conference on Learning Representations}, year={2025}
 }
 ```